Editorial Standards

 1. Sources and Foundation

-Each source has different strengths and limits.
-We keep attribution and usage boundaries explicit whenever possible.
+Each source has different strengths, gaps, and license terms.
+We try to keep attribution and usage limits clear whenever possible.

 2. Normalization and Presentation

-This process is intended to improve clarity for real learners, not to hide uncertainty when data is incomplete.
+The goal is to make pages easier to use, not to hide uncertainty when data is incomplete.

-• Map kanji into stable browse lanes such as JLPT, Jōyō, and radicals
+• Place kanji into stable browse routes such as JLPT, Jōyō, and radicals

 3. Indonesian-First Meaning Policy